Pretty-SFOS/opal/README.md

         %define __provides_exclude_from ^%{_datadir}/.*$
         # << macros

-6. Merge shipped translations with your local translations by running
+6. Merge shipped translations with your local translations.
+This should be done inside an `sfdk` target, so you'll need to run something like the following (replacing `SailfishOS-4.5.0.16EA-aarch64` with one of your targets).

         cd libs
-        ./opal-merge-translations ../translations
+        sfdk engine exec sb2 -t SailfishOS-4.5.0.16EA-aarch64 \
+            ./opal-merge-translations.sh ../translations/

 7. Add docs and translations to `.gitignore`.
 They have been merged with your main translations.